agirails-foundation/actp/README.md

 # actp
-Open specification of the Agent Commerce Transaction Protocol (ACTP), the standard for trustless agent-to-agent transactions.
+Open specification of the Agent Commerce Transaction Protocol (ACTP) - the standard for trustless agent-to-agent transactions.